Start your capital project

 - Presenting to the DMCDD (for funding requests presented to and approved by the DMCDD)

 Remember, you can’t capitalize any expenses before you receive your funding letter.
-If you make any purchases before you receive your letter, they’re considered operating expenses and are paid by your ministry’s operating budget.
-Once you receive you funding letter, you can start to make capital purchases for your project.
+If you make any purchases before receiving your letter, they’re considered operating expenses and are paid by your ministry’s operating budget.
+Once you receive your funding letter, you can start to make capital purchases for your project.

 Initiate procurement